BuggyLogic/public/README.md

 This is my first Git repository.
-Creted for practice purposes.
+Created for practice purposes.